istio/istio.io/content/docs/tasks/security/https-overlay.md

 ---
 title: Mutual TLS over HTTPS
-description: Shows how to enable mTLS on HTTPS services.
+description: Shows how to enable mutual TLS on HTTPS services.
 weight: 80
 ---

 This task shows how Istio Mutual TLS works with HTTPS services.
-It includes: 1) Deploy an HTTPS service without Istio sidecar; 2) Deploy an HTTPS service with Istio with mTLS disabled; 3) Deploy an HTTPS service with mTLS enabled.
+It includes: 1) Deploy an HTTPS service without Istio sidecar; 2) Deploy an HTTPS service with Istio with mutual TLS disabled; 3) Deploy an HTTPS service with mutual TLS enabled.
 For each deployment, connect to this service and verify it works.

-When the Istio sidecar is deployed with an HTTPS service, the proxy automatically downgrades from L7 to L4 (no matter mTLS is enabled or not), which means it does not terminate the original HTTPS traffic.
+When the Istio sidecar is deployed with an HTTPS service, the proxy automatically downgrades from L7 to L4 (no matter mutual TLS is enabled or not), which means it does not terminate the original HTTPS traffic.
 And this is the reason Istio can work on HTTPS services.

 ## Before you begin